digitalocean/doctl/README.md

 ## Building and dependencies

-`doit`'s dependencies are managed by [godep](https:/.com/tools/godep).
-To add new packages, you must run `godep save ./...` to update the vendored dependencies.
-External dependencies have been rewritten using `godep`.
+`doit`'s dependencies are managed by [glide](https:/github.com/Mastermind/glide).
+To develop locally, an installation of glide is required.
+Once glide is installed, add new dependencies with `glide install <dep>`.

 ## Releasing